Frequently Asked Questions

 What if I did not receive a notice of eligibility to take the Michigan Basic Driver Improvement Course?

-The State of Michigan mailed a notice to the address listed on your driving record if you were eligible.
+The State of Michigan mailed a notice via USPS to the address listed on your driving record if you are eligible.
+For inquires about this process, we suggest you contact the Michigan Secretary of State.

-You can take the course as many times as you need to pass within the 60 day eligibility period.
-If you do not pass the BDIC within 60 days of the notice of eligibility, the points and the violation will be on your record and available to insurance companies.
+You can take the course as many times as you need to pass within your eligibility period at no extra cost!
+However, if you do not pass the course within this deadline, the points and the violation will be on your record and available to insurance companies.

 How can I verify the points have been removed from my driving record?

-Here is the form provided by the Michigan Department of State.
-Please keep in mind that this process may take up to two weeks: http://www.michigan.gov/documents/bdvr153_16280_7.pdf
+You can submit the form provided by the Michigan Department of State to request this information.
+Please keep in mind that this process may take up to two weeks.

 - Department of State Approved